 EE 126.
-Probability and Random Processes
+Probability in Electrical Engineering and Computer Science

-Current Schedule (Fall 2013)
+Current Schedule (Spring 2014)

 Course objectives: This course introduces probability and probalistic models.
 The objective is to equip students with the basic tools required to build and analyze such models in both the discrete and continuous context.
-The ideas of bounding and time-dependence are introduced as well.

 - Basic probability: probability space, random variables, expectation of functions, change of density.